weirenong/simpleagenttui/README.md

 ---

-## Attachment and Web Context System
+## Attachment and Web Context System (Local RAG)

 SimpleAgent treats local files and web pages as first-class context sources.
-Both `/attach` and `/web` are designed to give small local models more grounded information before they answer or generate code.
+This is SimpleAgent's lightweight local Retrieval-Augmented Generation (RAG) layer: `/attach` and `/web` retrieve relevant information, inject it into the prompt, and give small local models more grounded context before they answer or generate code.

 ![context](screenshots/multi_context.png)